virtualorz/permission/README.md

 `check admin is login or not, if login return true, if not redirect to login page set in env('LOGINPAGE')`

 ###### checkLoginCustomer($request,$parameter)
-`check customer is login or not, if login return true, if not redirect to login page set in env('LOGINPAGE')`
+`check customer is login or not, if login return true, if not redirect to login page set in env('LOGINSESSION_CUSTOMER')`

 ###### checkPermission
 `check admin has permission to use this page or not, if yes returen true, if not return abort 403 page`